Abandoned & Little-Known Airfields:

 (according to Muller's "Air Force Bases" Volume 1, via Ron Plante).

-The airfield was no longer depicted at all on the January 1949 San Antonio Sectional Chart (according to Chris Kennedy).
+Davis Aux #3 was no longer depicted at all on the January 1947 San Antonio Sectional Chart (courtesy of Ron Plante).

-The earliest photo which has been located of the Davis airfield was a 1957 aerial view.
+The earliest topo map depiction that has been located of the Davis Airfield was on the 1955 USGS topo map.

-It depicted the airfield as having 3 runways.
+It depicted “Airfield (Aban'd)” as having 3 unpaved runways.

 A 1964 aerial view showed that a canal had been cut through the northwestern portion of the airfield